A quick introduction

 Other accessories were also built for this port, each one provided different types of input.

 After having reviewed Gekko, I’m afraid there aren’t many changes found in the new CPU.
 However, this may be an advantage: GameCube developers were able to start developing their new Wii games right away thanks to all the experience they gained with Gekko.
 Moreover, the fact that Broadway runs 1.5x the original speed will allow them to push for more features and quality.

 What about memory?

 This one is an interesting bit, the old GameCube memory layout has been re-arranged and enhanced with the following changes:

-- Splash (24 MB of 1T-SRAM) now resides inside the GPU package, it is now referred to as MEM1.
+- Splash (24 MB of 1T-SRAM) now resides inside the Hollywood SoC (explained later) and it is now called MEM1 .

 - ARAM (16 MB of serial SDRAM) is long gone, however…